andreaslundell/abo-akademi-thesis-template/README.md

 The main file is thesis.tex which inludes the other files needed.
 The main style definitions are in style.tex.

-If you have suggestions or corrections, you can open an issue in Githib or send an e-mail to the author at andreas.lundell[at]abo.fi
+If you have suggestions or corrections, you can open an issue in Github or send an e-mail to the author at andreas.lundell[at]abo.fi

 For an example see the PDF-file in the example folder.